LESSONS / COURSES / BOOTH HIRE

 WHAT YOU’LL GET

-Our "Introduction to Paint" course costs £800 and will consist of four individual visits to Cole Coatings Workshop.
+Our "Introduction to Paint" course costs £800 and will consist of three individual visits to Cole Coatings Workshop in South East London.

 You will be instructed, supervised and assisted throughout the entire process of finishing your own frame, from bare metal to final polish.